johnjoshuaramirez/task-api/README.md

 - Repository Layer (Persistence): Interacts with the database using interfaces and ORM tools like JPA.

 - Model/DTO Layer: Represents the data objects transferred between layers.

-Each layer only communicates with the layer directly below it, ensuring separation of concerns.

 ### 2. Modular Architecture
 - This divides the system into independent feature-based modules, such as: